buddypress/buddypress/bp-forums/installation-readme.txt

         $bb->bb_xmlrpc_allow_user_switching = true;

-12. Log into your WPMU admin interface and head to "Site Admin > Group Forums" fill in the details on that page.
+12. Log into your WPMU admin interface and head to "BuddyPress > Forums Setup" fill in the details on that page.
 Make sure you don't leave out the ending slash on your bbPress URL. (http://example.com/bbpress/) Enter the username and password for the user that you signed up in step 8.